A few thoughts on the Remote working.

 I spent two weeks analysing the team to see how they worked and discovered that 90% of the time they were working primarily through their computers.
 When they did work together on a problem, the team would gather round someones screen to discuss things.
-I was certain that there were tools such as screen sharing tools, collaboration tools etc. which could replicated the same thing. so we tried a few out and found some that worked for us and out stakeholders in Leicester (we were based in Staines).
+I was certain that there were screen sharing tools and collaboration tools which could replicated the same thing. so we tried a few out and found some that worked for us and our stakeholders.

-We spent a month using the tools in a traditional office based environments, so that the correct behaviours could be embedded then we experimented with a week of complete remote working to see what additional problems there were etc.
+We spent a month using the tools in a traditional office based environments, so that the correct behaviours could be embedded.
+After that was successful we experimented with a week of complete remote working to see what additional problems there were.

-Since then the team is as gelled as it was before we started remote working and when we do meet up there is greater camaraderie then there was before.
+After that we moved to complete remote working and the team is as gelled as it was before.
+An addition bonus has been that when we do meet up there is greater camaraderie than there was before.

 I use the following principles with the team, which i though should be considered in this initiative.